Epiphany 351: Faith on the Move

 Q: Who did Epiphany choose as the architect for 351 East 74th Street?

 Epiphany chose Acheson Doyle Partners Architects LLP, a New York City-based architecture firm with a wide range of experience with historic preservation, institutional, and commercial projects.
 ADP’s projects in New York City include restoration and improvements at St. Bart’s Episcopal Church, St. Patrick’s Cathedral, the NYU Student Center for Academic and Spiritual Life, and the Church of the Sacred Hear of Jesus and Mary, among others.

 Below are three examples of Acheson Doyle's work in New York City, left to right are: restoration of St. Bartholomew's Episcopal Church; the nave of the Church of the Sacred Heart of Jesus and Mary; and, the reception area of the NYU Student Center for Academic and Spiritual Life.

 Q: What is the thinking about plans for the new Epiphany site?

-Epiphany will redesign the sanctuary and interior spaces of the building at 351 East 74th Street, improving street access to the interior, adding three elevators, meeting rooms, a chapel and columbarium, and, for the Church of the Epiphany Day School, expanded and modernized classrooms on the upper levels with full and secure elevator access.
+Epiphany will redesign the sanctuary and interior spaces of the building at 351 East 74th Street, improving street access to the interior, with an elevator, meeting rooms, a chapel and columbarium, and, for the Church of the Epiphany Day School, expanded and modernized classrooms on the upper levels with full and secure elevator access.
 A new organ will be installed in the sanctuary, and the gymnasium rebuilt for use of the parish, the school, and community programs.
 The renovation will also include a rebuilt stage with state-of-the-art digital AV for small presentations, readings or lectures.
 The exterior will be lovingly restored with a focus on accessibility from the street.
 Drawings of rooms and architects’ plans will be on this website as they become available.

 Architect's rendering of rebuilt gym on the 5th floor for students and the community.